-Frankfurt is a strong contender for anyone thinking of moving to Germany thanks to its incredibly varied entertainment.
+Frankfurt is a strong contender among the best cities in Germany. despite being an expensive city.
+For anyone thinking of moving to Germany thanks to its incredibly varied entertainment.
 However, its major selling point for expats is probably its excellent job opportunities, particularly in the banking and financial sectors.

-Generally considered a key European business capital, Frankfurt is home to the European Central Bank headquarters and draws in highflyers from around the globe.
+Generally considered a key European business capital, Frankfurt is home to the European Central Bank, German Federal Bank, Frankfurt Stock Exchange, and Deutsche Bank.
+It attracts highflyers from around the globe.

 The streets are filled with designer shops and there’s certainly no shortage of fine wine and dining experiences.
 Frankfurt also features plenty of historical attractions, such as the Imperial Catherdral (or ‘Kaiserdom’), heaps of museums, including an excellent Nature Museum, and tonnes of green spaces hidden among the towering skyscrapers.

 What’s more, located in the southwest of Germany, Frankfurt experiences considerably warmer summers than places further north – and, trust us, you’ll want a nice warm summer to take away the chill of a German winter! the healthcare is excellent too, with a range of both public and private hospitals to chose from.